jbboz/XpandrLink/README.md

 ## What it does

-XpandrLink gives you hands-on visual control of every one of the 226 parameters in an Xpander or Matrix-12 patch — five LFOs, five envelopes, three tracking generators, four ramps, the 15-mode filter, and the full 20-slot modulation matrix — with everything kept in sync bi-directionally: turn a knob on the synth and the editor follows; drag in the editor and the synth updates instantly.
+XpandrLink gives you hands-on visual control of every one of the 226 parameters in an Xpander or Matrix-12 patch: five LFOs, five envelopes, three tracking generators, four ramps, the 15-mode filter, and the full 20-slot modulation matrix — with everything kept in sync bi-directionally: turn a knob on the synth and the editor follows; drag in the editor and the synth updates instantly.